-During 2015 and 2016, the Group was in discussion with the Tbilisi City Hall and the Government of Georgia about various scenarios of completing the project.
-The most recent scenarios under discussion include an option envisaging a change of the original bypass location, because of which the existing bypass infrastructure may become redundant.
-As at 30 September 2017 and the date these condensed consolidated financial statements were authorized for issue, no final decision was made by the Government of Georgia about the redesign of the Tbilisi Bypass project.
-The Group has developed the plan how this redundant infrastructure may be used in future in case the above mentioned scenario is approved by the Government.
-Currently, an independent management has already expert performed feasibility study for the most recent scenarios of the completion of the Bypass project discussed with the Government.
-The feasibility study also includes determination of the future use of the existing infrastructure, should it become redundant.
-The options of future use of the infrastructure are bypass automobile road, light rail/ extension of the Tbilisi Metro System, freight depot.
-The feasibility study is fully completed as at the date these condensed consolidated financial statements were authorized for issue.
+During 2016 and 2015, the Group was in discussion with the Tbilisi City Hall and the Government of Georgia about various scenarios of completing the project.
+One of the scenarios under discussion included an option envisaging a change of the original bypass location, because of which the existing bypass infrastructure may become redundant.
+The alternative scenarios also included the determination of the future use of the existing infrastructure, should it become redundant.
+The options of future use of the infrastructure were bypass automobile road, light rail/extension of the Tbilisi Metro System, freight depot, etc., however, as at 31 December 2017 and the date these consolidated financial statements were authorized for issue, no decision was made by the Government of Georgia about the redesign of the Tbilisi Bypass Project.